Roland Dane: Australia

-In 2003, after initial discussions to buy the Holden Racing Team, following the collapse of owners Tom Walkinshaw Racing, were aborted, Dane purchased V8 Supercars team Briggs Motor Sport.
-This signalled the formation of Triple Eight Race Engineering (Australia) with Warwick, Harrison and Peter Butterly as business partners.
-The team also recruited French engineer Ludo Lacroix, who had worked for the team in the BTCC era, to the Australian operation and he took on the role as Technical Director before later defecting to rivals DJR Team Penske in 2016.
+In 2003, after initial discussions to buy the Holden Racing Team, following the collapse of Tom Walkinshaw Racing, were aborted, Dane, Warwick, Harrison and Peter Butterly purchased V8 Supercars team Briggs Motor Sport.
+The team was rebranded as Triple Eight Race Engineering.

 Craig Lowndes won the team its first race in 2005 and went on to win three consecutive Bathurst 1000s from 2006 to 2008 with Jamie Whincup.
-Whincup also won the championship in 2008 and 2009 for Ford before Roland Dane brokered a manufacturer switch to Holden for 2010.
+Whincup also won the championship in 2008 and 2009 for Ford before Dane brokered a manufacturer switch to Holden after Ford withdrew funding for 2010.
 In the 2010s, the team won six further championships, five of them Whincup's, and four Bathurst 1000s.
 From 2016 onwards, the team also became the factory Holden team in the category.

 During this time, Dane held a position on the Supercars Board of Directors for 12 out of 14 years between 2004 and 2017.
-As at 2014, Dane had become majority owner of the team, with Harrison holding a minority stake.
+By 2014, Dane had become majority owner of the team, with Harrison holding a minority stake.
 In 2015, Dane then sold a minority stake to Paul Dumbrell, Tim Miles and Trinette Schipkie while Jamie Whincup and Dane's daughter Jessica became part-owners in 2018, replacing Schipkie.
 In 2016, Dane became an Australian citizen.

+Dane became a director of PWR Advance Cooling Technology in 2017, and chairman in 2023.
+He retired in August 2025.

-In 2021, Dane announced that he would step down from his roles at Triple Eight at the end of the year, to be replaced by Whincup who announced his retirement from full time driving.
+In February 2021, Dane announced that he would step down from his roles at Triple Eight at the end of the year, to be replaced by Whincup who announced his retirement from full time driving.
 Dane's ownership stake in the team also reduced to 11%.
+Dane sold his remaining Triple Eight stake to Whincup in December 2021.
+Dane remained at Triple Eight as chairman until December 2024.
+He retained ownership of the team's workshop in Banyo until selling it to Triple Eight in May 2025.

+After working as a consultant to General Motors Specialty Vehicles in 2025, Dane will return to the Supercars Championship as team principal for PremiAir Racing in 2026.